 Maple walnut shortbread cookies are an easy slice and bake cookie recipe for holiday baking and delicious everyday snacking!

-Both maple and walnuts have a complex, lingering flavor that makes these cookies special.
-I love love LOVE cooking with maple, I even have a whole Pinterest board dedicated to it, and this flavor combination is a classic.
+Both maple and walnuts have a complex, lingering flavor that makes these cookies so, so special.
+I LOVE cooking with maple and this flavor combination is a classic I return to again and again.
 In this recipe I use maple sugar, maple extract, and maple syrup for a triple maple threat.
 Maple sugar is sugar made from maple tree sap in the same way white sugar is made from sugar cane.
 Find it in natural food stores, and you can always buy it from Amazon, here.
-You can substitute brown sugar if you need to.
+You can also substitute brown sugar if you need to.

 more maple walnut recipes to try